 Help dad to be more active during the day.
 A hobby book on a subject he'd like will fill up his hours and avoid the monotony that often comes with growing older.
 How about a cookbook with healthy recipes with simple ingredients?
 Or, if he's already a culinary buff, a new modern oven might be just the thing.
 Remember, he's bound to love a $20 book on easy baked dishes as much as a $1000 electric appliance, as long as it's coming from the right place.

-Guidance for Buyers: If you’re unsure about what to buy, casually talk to your dad about his younger days and try to find out what he was passionate about before life and family consumed all his spare time.
+If you're unsure about what to buy, casually talk to your dad about his younger days and try to find out what he was passionate about before life and family consumed all his spare time.
 You might be surprised to learn that he always wanted to learn the guitar.
 Ping!
-There’s your cue.
+There's your cue.

 A Memory Charger for his iPhone